-Already since a couple of years now, emerging payment systems leave the vision documents of Tech Startups; they are discussed by governments and central banks.
-In her speech at the Bank of England Conference in September 2017, Christine Lagrange said: "To be clear, this [virtual currencies] is not about digital payments in existing currencies - through Paypal and other 'e-money' providers such as Alipay in China, or M-Pesa in Kenya.
+Over the last few years, new, innovative payment systems have gone from being just the dreams of Tech Startups to being seriously discussed by governments and central banks.
+In her speech at the Bank of England Conference in September 2017, Christine Lagarde said: "To be clear, this [virtual currencies] is not about digital payments in existing currencies - through Paypal and other 'e-money' providers such as Alipay in China, or M-Pesa in Kenya.
 Virtual currencies are in a different category, because they provide their own unit of account and payment systems.
 These systems allow for peer-to-peer transactions without central clearinghouses, without central banks.
-For now, virtual currencies such as Bitcoin pose little or no challenge to the existing order of fiat currencies and central banks.
+For now, virtual currencies such as Bitcoin pose little or no challenge to the existing order of flat currencies and central banks.
 Why?
 Because they are too volatile, too risky, too energy intensive, and because the underlying technologies are not yet scalable.
 Many are too opaque for regulators; and some have been hacked.
 But many of these are technological challenges that could be addressed over time.
-Not so long ago, some experts argued that personal computers would never be adopted. and that tablets would only be used as expensive coffee trays.
+Not so long ago, some experts argued that personal computers would never be adopted, and that tablets would only be used as expensive coffee trays.
 So I think it may not be wise to dismiss virtual currencies."
-[18] This 2017 statement of Christine Lagrange addresses the potential disruptive nature of emerging electronic payment systems.
+[18] This 2017 statement of Christine Lagarde addresses the potential disruptive nature of emerging electronic payment systems.
 For us, it is important that innovations in electronic payment systems do not necessarily have to be disruptive and still can add tremendous value to our economies and societies.
 In that vein, the European Central Bank (ECB) announced that it "intensifies its work on a digital euro" [19] and in the respective report on the digital euro [20], again from October 2020, it is stated: "To ensure that consumers continue to have unfettered access to central bank money in a way that meets their needs in the digital age, the ECB's Governing Council decided to advance work on the possible issuance of a digital euro - an electronic form of central bank money accessible to all citizens and firms.
 A digital euro would be introduced alongside cash, it would not replace it."
 [20], p.
 2, compare also with [21].

 Given these current developments, now is the time to develop a deeper, formal understanding of payment systems, in general, and electronic payment systems, in particular.
-Such deeper understanding is essential for successfully addressing the critical challenge of any future electronic payment systems: scalability!
-And such deeper understanding is exactly what we aim at in this paper.
-The work is in the tradition of a long series of contributions of Guardtime and Tallinn University of Technology to ultra-scalable document verification infrastructures [22-26], compare also with [27-29].
+This deeper understanding is essential for successfully addressing the critical challenge of any future electronic payment systems: scalability!
+This paper aims to provide exactly this deeper understanding.
+The work follows in a tradition of many contributions by Guardtime and Tallinn University of Technology to the understanding of ultra-scalable document verification infrastructures [22,23,24,25,26], compare also with [27,28,29].
 The theory of payment systems that we build in this paper, relies on the following basic, simple observation.
 Money has three main functions: